sujonraihan/ibcs/Linux/group-management.md

 ## 👥 Overview

-Group Management হল Linux system এ user groups তৈরি, পরিচালনা, এবং security policies implement করার প্রক্রিয়া। এটি user access control এবং permissions management এর একটি গুরুত্বপূর্ণ অংশ।
+Group Management is the process of creating, managing, and implementing security policies for user groups in Linux systems.
+It is an important part of user access control and permissions management.

 ## 🎯 Group Management Objectives